regnull/ubikom/README.md

 * *Dump service*, which accepts any valid messages address to any users, and stores them until the recipient comes to retrieve them.
 * *Email client proxy* which allows any email client to retrieve and send messages.
 The proxy handles the identity verification and encryption.

+If you want convenience, you are free to use public servers that we run.
+Notice that all of them, with the exception of proxy server, handle encrypted messages, so for them they are just meaningless bytes.
+The proxy server is different - since it talks to the end-user email client, it must be able to decrypt messages.
+If it does sound scary, you are right.
+But here are a few things to make it a little less scary:

+* The proxy server does not store decrypted messages anywhere (except in memory, temporary, before it sends them to the client).
+* You must send user information to the proxy so it can construct your private key used to retrieve and decrypt messages.
+Again, the private key is not stored anywhere, except in memory, for the duration of the user session.
+* If you are still uncomfortable with your private key being sent over to the service, you were paying attention, congrats.
+To make you feel a little better, the key you sent over can be made limited in scope to just encrypt and decrypt messages.
+Another key (parent key) will be responsible for address and name assignment, and it can disable the child key at any time.
+The parent key never leaves your hands.
+If you suspect that your child key became compromised, just use the parent key to disable it, generate another child key and reassign the name to it.
+* In case you are absolutely against sending any private keys over, you don't have to - just run the proxy server locally on your machine, or on your cloud provider VM, or whatever.

 ### Aside - the "at" addresses

 Every email address comes in bob@server format.
 Now that we talk about global identity, the "@server" part becomes obsolete - and it's no surprise that many services just use the username, or @bob handle.
 We have to comply with the email address format, but we want to de-emphasize the "at" part, so we will use the simplest possible format, bob@x.
 Yes, this is the user name followed by the "at" symbol and the letter x.
 We use x because it's cool, and because it looks like we just cancelled the whole service part - we put a cross in its place.

+Unfortunately some email clients might not be happy with "@x", in this case you can use "@ubikom.cc".

 ## Testing the prototype